-COST MANAGEMENT OF ENGINEERING PROJECTS (OPEN ELECTIVE- Common to All Branches)
+COST MANAGEMENT OF ENGINEERING PROJECTS (Open Elective)

 Instruction Duration of SEE SEE CIE Credits 3 L Hours per week 3 Hours 60 Marks 40 Marks 3

 - 1. To enable students to understand the concepts of project management, project planning, and scheduling. - 2.
 To provide knowledge of project monitoring and cost management. - 3.
 To understand the concepts of budgetary control and Quantitative techniques for cost management.